 Marciac is a Gascon bastide village that dates to the end of the 13th Century, set among the sunflowers and cornfields of the Gers.
 Despite its petite size it has a global reputation thanks to the famous jazz festival that takes place each year pulling in almost quarter of a million visitors.
 To a town with barely more than 1000 residents, that’s an incredible number.

-Celebrating its 40th year, the Jazz in Marciac festival has an even larger array of international jazz musicians on the bill than usual.
-Norah Jones is headlining, with Herbie Hancock, Ibrahim Maalouf, George Benson, Dee Dee Bridgewater, Chucho Valdès, Stanley Clarke, Richard Galliano, Didier Lockwood and Roberto Fonseca among the many other artists who come back time and time again.
-Last year, Jamie Cullum played for the third time and tore the roof off!
+The Jazz in Marciac festival features the stars of the jazz world.
+From Norah Jones to Herbie Hancock.
+Ibrahim Maalouf, George Benson, Dee Dee Bridgewater, Chucho Valdès, Stanley Clarke, Richard Galliano, Didier Lockwood and Roberto Fonseca are among the many other artists who come back time and time again.

 There are around 225,000 visitors during the 20-day festival.
 The event is the highlight and focus of the year for this village in the heart of D’Artagnan country.
 From the last weekend of July until the 25th of August, every door, garage, barn or window that opens onto the streets becomes a gallery, restaurant, artisan workshop, or local produce stand.
 Visitors come from all over France, as well as Europe and the USA.